laurencetaylor/enviro-monitor-backend/README.md

 	}
 }
 ````
-- Start nginx with `sudo systemctl start nginx`
+8. Start nginx with `sudo systemctl start nginx`, or if it already running `sudo systemctl restart nginx`
-- Find out raspberry pi url with `arp -a`, given correct configuration visit the `<url>/readings` endpoint for data
+9. Find out your Raspberry Pi's url with `arp -a` (do not run this on your pi), visit the `/readings` endpoint to view your data